 ML-Enabled Abuse

-How people abuse ML systems, and how people perceive and respond to AI-generated media, deepfakes, and other emerging forms of sociotechnical harm.
+How people abuse ML systems, and how people perceive and respond to abusive AI-generated media.

-AI Sexual Content • Bias in AI Media Moderation • Provenance Indicators
+AI Sexual Content • AI Provenance Signals • Bias in AI Media Moderation • Perceptions of AI Media

 The Happy Lab studies how people shape the security, privacy, and real-world use of machine learning systems.
 We investigate where human factors create new vulnerabilities, where they unlock better defenses, and how to build safer AI systems in practice.